ovlii/p2/README.md

 ## Outside code
-I have used pForm to generate the HTML form used in the project.
-It is by http://www.phpform.org.
-The stylesheet is used default and some modifcations have been done to accomodate the password field and some paddings
+I have used an online HTML Form Creation tool provided by <http://www.phpform.org>

+The stylesheet view.css used in this project is from the above website and also the html form created was using their template.
+I have modified the view.css file by removing fields not used in my project.